Social Media, Insecure Work and New Conceptions of Labor Solidarity

 Chris Benner, Associate Professor, Community and Regional Development, UC Davis

 Chris BennerÂ is an Associate Professor of Community and Regional Development at the University of California, Davis.Â His research focuses on the relationships between technological change, regional development, and the structure of economic opportunity, focusing on regional labor markets and the transformation of work and employment patterns.Â Â Dr. Bennerâs forthcoming book, co-authored with Manuel Pastor, isÂ Just Growth:Â Inclusion and Prosperity in Americaâs Metropolitan Regions,Â which helps uncover the processes, policies and institutional arrangements that help explain how certain regions have been able to consistently link inclusion and prosperity.
+Get terrific signup bonuses in the exact location with starburst.
+Limited offer.

 Jesse Drew, Associate Professor, Cinema and Technocultural Studies, UC Davis